 - We operate in 18 schools and 7 community centers in Rochester.

 - We have 23 Cub Parks, 8 Scout BSA Troops and 1 Crew serving 777 low-income, inner-city youth with a total of 32 programs.

-Youth serving, community organization, school, church, and/or community center can become partner or chartered organizations to offer programing to youth.
+Community Partnership: Youth serving, community organization, churches, private schools, charter school, housing authority, gym or locations where families meet, can become a partner or chartered organizations to offer programing to youth.
 To become a program partner contact Sr. District Executive Oliris.Ramos@Scouting.org

 Donation and Sponsorship

 All costs for the program (staffing, supplies, handbooks, uniforms, registration fees, field trip/ field trip transportation, snacks and more) are funded by grants and donations from corporations, foundations and private individuals, so the program is delivered at little to no cost to the families involved and no parental/guardian involvement is required but encouraged.

 For the future, we seek to expand funding in order to bring Scouting to more families in more public schools and community centers.
 The guiding influence of Scouting’s values is life-long.
 Your donation today can do a great deal for the lives of thousands of youths in the community we share.

 Financial assistance is how we are able to offer Scouts memorable programming, trips and camping experiences.
 Most inner-city youth have never set up their own tent, cooked a hot meal in an open fire, or seen the sunrise over a mountaintop.

 To sponsor a program contact Sr. District Executive Oliris.Ramos@Scouting.org